RafaelCartenet/rafaelcartenet.github.io/_posts/2018-05-23-Instagram-Botting.md

 # What are we talking about ?

 Instagram Automation, or Botting, is the action to automate tasks a user would do on Instagram.
 Actions you can perform on Instagram are rather simple, like a post, comment a post, follow an user, unfollow an user, post a post, delete a post etc.
+The goal of an Automation for Instagram is to save time for individuals or marketing people to generate some audience for an Instagram Account.
+The Automation (or Robot) will use your account and directly interact with people in order to try to get them follow your account, and thus increase your audience.

 I have been botting around on Instagram for more than a year now.
+The goal of this article is to share my experience and my advise if you wanna get into the adventure or want to improve your current solution.

 I made my own custom bot based on a pretty efficient API-wrapper, called [instabot](https://github.com/instagrambot/instabot).
 You can find several of them on the internet, depending on your favorite coding language etc. These APIs often also provide some scripts in order to demo their API's key features.
 These repositories sometimes even provide a script that would run 24h and automate basic actions, such as liking celebrities' followers, unfollowing your non-followers followings etc.